Callbacks¶

 by PycURL or the Python runtime.
 This will fail the callback with a

-generic failure status, in turn failing the perform()
+generic failure status, in turn failing the perform() operation.

-, but the error code
+A failing perform() will raise pycurl.error, but the error code

 used depends on the specific callback.